-Oscar winning actress Viola Davis has described her new movie with Liam Neeson as ‘ground-breaking’.
+Oscar winning actress Viola Davis has described her movie Widows with Liam Neeson as ‘ground-breaking’.

 Davis says that for a 53-year-old black female lead to kiss a white actor and for their characters to be romantically involved is a rare sight in Hollywood.